Cheapest Neighborhoods in Redmond, WA

-Some of the cheapest neighborhoods in Redmond are Osborne, Bear Creek, and Southeast Redmond.
+Some of the cheapest neighborhoods in Redmond are Bear Creek, Southeast Redmond, and Willow-Rose Hill.
 These neighborhoods offer some of the lowest rent prices in Redmond, making them ideal for renters on a budget.
-As of May 5, 2026, the average rent in Redmond is $2,341, which is 0.4% lower than last year.
+As of June 19, 2026, the average rent in Redmond is $2,407, which is 1.7% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Bear Creek